ESO (External Secrets Operator) Breaking Change in 0.10.0

 url: https://company.internal/{{ print .remoteRef.key | replace "%2F" "/" | replace "%40" "@" }}

-Let’s take a look into the secret .metadata.labels section.
+Now let’s look at the secret .metadata.labels section.

 # oc -n ${NAMESPACE} get secrets webkook-cred-secret -o yaml|yq '.metadata.labels'